 As Trustees, we recognize the trust placed in us each time a member makes the decision to invest in SPP.
 This fiduciary position elevates the Board's sensitivity to each aspect of administration oversight.
 The governance model adopted by SPP ensures sound and thorough oversight of all aspects of Plan operations.
-In this way, Plan values of transparency and accountability extend not only from management to members, but from management to the Trustees.
+In this way, Plan values of transparency and accountability extend throughout the organization from members to management to the Trustees.
 The strategic direction provided by the Board provides management with the structure it needs to execute Plan operations and to achieve goals set by the Board.

-While some features of SPP have changed during its 33 year history, the fundamental purpose has not.
+While some features of SPP have changed during its 34 year history, the fundamental purpose has not.
 SPP was created to help give everyone access to a pension plan.
 We believe that is still the case today and is evident in the mission and vision for the Plan.